ourzora/ocs-hackathon-24/README.md

 **Grand prize (1) winner - 6 ETH** our favorite project

-3 eth to one winner in each of theses tracks:
+3 ETH to one winner in each of theses tracks:

-- **Create - 3 eth** New tools/products/mediums that serve creators; new forms of media (scripts/screenplays, fonts, recipes), incentivization models, user interfaces, collaboration mechanisms, onboarding flows, Meme templates, multichain tokens
+- **Create - 3 ETH** New tools/products/mediums that serve creators; new forms of media (scripts/screenplays, fonts, recipes), incentivization models, user interfaces, collaboration mechanisms, onboarding flows, Meme templates, multichain tokens
-- **Collect - 3 eth** New ways to collect; minting user interfaces, minting mechanisms, pricing models, cross-chain collecting
+- **Collect - 3 ETH** New ways to collect; minting user interfaces, minting mechanisms, pricing models, cross-chain collecting
-- **Curate - 3 eth** New ways to display, curate, and discover mints on the Zora Protocol.
+- **Curate - 3 ETH** New ways to display, curate, and discover mints on the Zora Protocol.
-- **Imagine - 3 eth** Weird, crazy, wild ideas we didn’t imagine were possible.
+- **Imagine - 3 ETH** Weird, crazy, wild ideas we didn’t imagine were possible.

 **Honorable Mention - 2 ETH divided equally** among projects we like that didn’t make it to the top prizes.
 All must be built on top of the Zora contracts or developer tools.